 The women of Mithila were encouraged to apply their painting skills to paper as a means of supplementing their meager incomes.
 Once applied to a portable and thus more visible medium, the skills of the Mithila women were quickly recognized.
 The work was enthusiastically bought by tourists and folk art collectors alike.
 As with the wall paintings, these individual works are still painted with natural plant and mineral-derived colors, using bamboo twigs in lieu of brush or pen.

 Join us for this Art workshop where we will combine two creative art forms.
 Madhubani & Doodling.
 You will learn the basics of Doodling and as the final project, create your own doodles with Madhubani as a theme.

 I will inspire you to bring your full creative self to work and build lots of ideas of how you can excel in whatever you do.

-All material will be provided, along with with reference material, practice sheets, and a complimentary drink.
+All material will be provided, along with reference material, practice sheets, and complimentary chai & cookies.
 So be there, wear your creative hat & let your creativity flow!

 EventsHigh Specials, creativity, painting, contemporary art, 1960s, painting Classes And Workshops, KB's Kanvas, arts and culture, classes and workshops, art classes and workshops, painting workshops, painting classes & workshops,